 Hyperliquid Wallet Tracker Guide

-Learn how to use HyperStats wallet pages to inspect positions, PnL history, entries, exits, and bot-like behavior on Hyperliquid.
+Learn how to read Hyperliquid wallet pages on HyperStats using positions, realized PnL, entries, exits, and bot-like behavior.

 The most important rule is simple: tracked total PnL, realized PnL, and current unrealized PnL are different things.
 HyperStats exposes them separately so the chart and summary stay interpretable.